GP2code/CNV-Finder/README.md

-# CNV-Finder: Alternate Version (Simplified Repo for Quicker Git Clone)
+# CNV-Finder: Keras Model Version (Simplified Repo for Quicker Git Clone)

 ## Differences from the 'main' Branch Version
-1. _Data Prep_
+1. _Keras Model Support Only_

-During the data preparation step, the original version of CNV-Finder appends all sample info to the same model-ready output file as it runs.
-This version creates a temporary directory to hold processed files per sample until all IDs are prepared, before concatenating into one output file and deleting the temporary directory.
-Our new approach runs successfully on platforms such as Google Cloud when mounting to a data bucket.
+This branch includes the code used for manuscript preparation with the original Keras models.
+We also removed the `example_data` folder to allow for quick Git cloning, as done in the Dockerfile.

 ## Overview
 CNV-Finder is a novel pipeline integrating a Long Short-Term Memory network on SNP array data to expedite large-scale identification of CNVs within predefined genomic regions.
 Manuscript coming soon!